chloeazehr/phrasing-insurrection/README.md

 - Sketch Engine: [Sketch Engine](https://www.sketchengine.eu/) is an online computational corpus linguistics platform that supports a wide variety of tools for examining language.
 The primary draw back of this platform is that it is subscription based.

 #### Basic Utility Libraries in R
-- lubridate: for working with dates and times
+- `lubridate`: for working with dates and times
-- tidyverse: provides general data and text analysis utility
+- `tidyverse`: provides general data and text analysis utility

 #### Loading Data Libraries in R
-- readxl: loads excel worksheets into Rstudio environment as object (dataset)
+- `readxl`: loads excel worksheets into Rstudio environment as object (dataset)
 - I also made extensive use of R's base capability for reading csv files into the environment

 #### Useful Text Mining (many of these overlap in functionality and dependencies) Libraries in R
-- udpipe: this package provides access to natural language processing techniques such as tokenizing, tagging, lemmatization, and dependency parsing
+- `udpipe`: this package provides access to natural language processing techniques such as tokenizing, tagging, lemmatization, and dependency parsing
-- tm: faciliates easier creation and inspection of textual corpora
+- `tm`: faciliates easier creation and inspection of textual corpora
-- stringr: helps to work with and manipulate strings
+- `stringr`: helps to work with and manipulate strings
-- NLP: a natural language processing library
+- `NLP`: a natural language processing library
-- tokenizers: a tool for easily tokenizing text into machine readable components
+- `tokenizers`: a tool for easily tokenizing text into machine readable components
-- stringi: a useful pattern searching/detection tool that allows for the use of regular expressions
+- `stringi`: a useful pattern searching/detection tool that allows for the use of regular expressions
-- quanteda: works with text data and has a built in concordance feature
+- `quanteda`: works with text data and has a built in concordance feature
-- textstem: performs lemmatization and stemming
+- `textstem`: performs lemmatization and stemming
-- tidytext: facilitates conversion of data into tidy formats
+- `tidytext`: facilitates conversion of data into tidy formats

 #### Visualization Libraries in R
-- ggplot2: provides access to versatile graphic visualizations and customization
+- `ggplot2`: provides access to versatile graphic visualizations and customization
-- ggraph: an extension of ggplot that enables a more flexible framework for visualizing networks using layers
+- `ggraph`: an extension of ggplot that enables a more flexible framework for visualizing networks using layers
-- igraph: for network analysis and visualization
+- `igraph`: for network analysis and visualization

 #### Visualization Aesthetics Libraries in R
-- extrafont: allows access to large libary of fonts for designing visualizations
+- `extrafont`: allows access to large libary of fonts for designing visualizations
-- svglite: enables visualizations to be exported as .svg files to maintain quality when resizing
+- `svglite`: enables visualizations to be exported as .svg files to maintain quality when resizing
-- ggrepel: for graphing aesthetics with word
+- `ggrepel`: for graphing aesthetics with word

 #### A Note on Replicating Results and Code
 I have attempted to thoroughly annotate and document my code in the RMD files stored within this repository for each corpus.
 Each code chunk has an explanatory title and other necessary information regarding the code.
 However, for more complex coding skills, such as adapting the functions I wrote for tokenizing text or appending year information, please consult outside resources to ensure that any code replicated or adapted meets desired requirements.
 Keep in mind that this code was designed for working with small amounts of historic text data and thus is a specific use-case.

+---

 ## Licenses
 CC0 1.0 Universal

+---

 ## Author
 Chloe A. Zehr (she/they)